 Most Western leaders knew the risks of enlargement.
 “If there is a long-term danger in keeping NATO as it is, there is immediate danger in changing it too rapidly.
 Swift expansion of NATO eastward could make a neo-imperialist Russia a self-fulfilling prophecy,” wrote Secretary of State Warren Christopher in the Washington Post in January 1994.

-In an address honoring the annexation of Crimea, President Vladimir Putin expounded Russia’s deep-seated grievances with the alliance.
+In an address following the annexation of Crimea, President Vladimir Putin expounded Russia’s deep-seated grievances with the alliance.
 “They have lied to us many times, made decisions behind our backs, placed us before an accomplished fact.
-This happened with NATO’s expansion to the East, as well as the deployment of military infrastructure at our borders,” he told Russia’s parliament.
+This happened with NATO’s expansion to the east, as well as the deployment of military infrastructure at our borders,” he told Russia’s parliament.
 “In short, we have every reason to assume that the infamous [Western] policy of containment, led in the eighteenth, nineteenth, and twentieth centuries, continues today.”

 A Revived Alliance

-Fears of further Russian aggression have prompted alliance leaders to reinforce defenses on its eastern flank.
-Since its Wales Summit in 2014, NATO has ramped up military exercises and opened new command centers in eight member states: Bulgaria, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia.
-The outposts, which are modestly staffed, are intended to support a new rapid reaction force of about twenty thousand, including five thousand ground troops.
-In a major emergency, NATO military planners say that a multinational force of about forty thousand could be marshaled in a major crisis.
+Fears of Russian aggression have prompted alliance leaders to reinforce defenses on NATO’s eastern flank.
+Since its Wales summit in 2014, NATO has ramped up military exercises and opened new command centers in eight member states: Bulgaria, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia.
+The modestly staffed outposts are intended to support a new rapid reaction force of about twenty thousand, including five thousand ground troops.
+NATO military planners say that a multinational force of about forty thousand could be marshaled in a major crisis.